freeCodeCamp/freeCodeCamp/curriculum/challenges/german/09-information-security/information-security-with-helmetjs/configure-helmet-using-the-parent-helmet-middleware.md

 As a reminder, this project is being built upon the following starter project on <a href="https://replit.com/github/freeCodeCamp/boilerplate-infosec" target="_blank" rel="noopener noreferrer nofollow">Replit</a>, or cloned from <a href="https://github.com/freeCodeCamp/boilerplate-infosec/" target="_blank" rel="noopener noreferrer nofollow">GitHub</a>.

 `app.use(helmet())` will automatically include all the middleware introduced above, except `noCache()`, and `contentSecurityPolicy()`, but these can be enabled if necessary.
-You can also disable or configure any other middleware individually, using a configuration object.
+Du kannst auch jede andere Middleware einzeln deaktivieren oder konfigurieren, indem du ein Konfigurationsobjekt verwendest.

 **Example:**